To what extent can ICT boost the competitiveness and modernization of the Portuguese economy?

-APDC could not close itself off from other sectors because IT and communications technology is transforming these areas as well.
+APDC could not close itself off from other sectors because IT and communications technology are transforming these areas as well.
 It is extremely important for other players and sectors to talk with us.
 In addition, most of our members' clients are in other sectors, not just in ICT and media.
 The response we have had is extremely interesting.
-At our last congress in 2017, half the delegates and companies were from our sector while the other half were from others.
+At our last congress in 2017, half the delegates and companies were from our sector while the other half were from other sectors.
 This is a huge transformation for us.
 Now, we plan to give associate status to companies in other sectors that want to network with our members.

 What is the importance and objectives of APDC's annual Digital Business Congress?

 This is an annual event with around 2,000 participants, typically high-level decision makers from a range of sectors.
-It is a crucial event where we discuss and review trends and the scope of the transformation taking place because of IT.
+It is a crucial event where we discuss and review trends and the scope of the transformation that is taking place because of IT.
 We also have an exposition part to the conference where companies have a presence, including IT and ICT start-ups.
 We have an entrepreneurship chapter within APDC as a channel for communicating with these start-ups.
 In turn, start-ups use such events to look for investors and to keep up with developments in their field.
-They also look to APDC as a connection to corporations through specialized events.
+They also look to APDC as a connection to corporate through specialized events.